What is a bench mount?

 In woodworking applications, a bench assembly often involves a heating or cooling component.
 These systems often require a subassembly away from the permanent mounting location before they can be installed.
 Some plumbing sets are also created as a bench set and then placed in the plumbing system.
 Tight and restrictive space constraints require this type of mounting procedure in many buildings.
 Plumbing components can also be checked for leaks much more easily when bench mounted, resulting in a superior drainage and septic system.

-See also What is a manual lever?
+See also What is a universal milling machine?

 Examining a complex manufacturing process, the benefit of using benchtop components is obvious.
 To create a complete assembly, the creation of many smaller assemblies can be incorporated into the manufacturing design.
 Small subgroups and assemblies are combined in a properly choreographed design and engineering system to become a final product that can often seem almost impossible to create.
 Additionally, many of these products must be disassembled into small subassemblies to complete necessary maintenance and repair.
 Once removed from the larger component, the small bench assembly can be disassembled and cleaned, lubricated, and inspected before reassembly.